MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 [!INCLUDE [az upgrade](includes/az-upgrade.md)]

-If you are using ZIP distribution, please delete the old installation folder and extract the new version to the same location.
+If you are using ZIP distribution, please delete the old installation folder and extract the new version to the _same location_.

 ## Uninstall